formester/formester-site/content/blog/how-to-add-a-wordpress-contact-form-without-a-plugin.md

 ![Paste the embed code in the **Add HTML** section](/img/wp-img-2.png "Paste the embed code in the **Add HTML** section")

-It is noteworthy here, that depending on the HTML Editor you use, there will be different ways to introduce the **Add HTML** section.
-(ADD link to blog post)
+It is noteworthy here, that depending on the HTML Editor you use, there will be [different ways to introduce the Add HTML section](https://www.wonderplugin.com/wordpress-tutorials/how-to-add-html-code-to-a-wordpress-post-or-page/).

 ### Step 5 - Hit Publish, Gather Submissions, Create Another Form, Repeat